 The Jones Act, formally known as the Merchant Marine Act of 1920, is a pivotal piece of legislation designed to protect the rights and interests of seamen who work on maritime vessels in the United States, including those in Snohomish County, Washington.
 This law is named after Senator Wesley L. Jones, who sponsored the bill and played a crucial role in its enactment.

-Under the Jones Act, seamen are granted specific legal rights and protections that differ from those of land-based workers.
+Under the Jones Act, seamen are granted specific legal rights and protections that differ from land-based workers.
 This is due to the unique and often hazardous nature of maritime work.
 To qualify for these protections, an individual must meet specific criteria.

 First and foremost, you must be considered a “seaman” to be eligible for Jones Act benefits.
-Being a seaman means that your job duties must be directly related to the vessel’s function or mission.
+Being a seaman means your duties must be directly related to the vessel’s function or mission.
 Whether you work as a deckhand, a captain, an engineer, a fisherman, or any other maritime position, you may qualify as long as you spend a significant portion of your working hours on a vessel or fleet of vessels.

 If you can demonstrate that your injury resulted from unsafe working conditions, inadequate training, or equipment failures, you may be entitled to compensation.